videlais/Unofficial-Ink-Cookbook/_chapters/01-interactive-fiction-and-narrative-games.md

 ## Choose Your Own Adventure (CYOA)

 Around the same time as *Colossal Cave* (1977), the Choose-Your-Own-Adventure (CYOA) series of books first started coming out.
-These books were not written to be read linear, page-by-page manner.
+These books were not written to be read in a linear, page-by-page manner.
 Every few pages, the reader had to make a decision and then turn to a different page in the book where the story picked back up.
 Depending on the decisions made by the reader, they might even end up with an ending!

 Through working through the story, the reader was making choices of where they wanted to go next.
 While not always thought of in this sense, they were "interactive" fiction as well.
 They presented a way for a reader decide what to do next and the story supported those choices!
 The player had to turn pages and make decisions.